-Traditionally called Fraser Bell cookies and a close cousin to meringues, these crisp mouthfuls are just as pretty as they are delicious.
-Egg whites give them their airy texture and a pillowy center; toasted coconut lends the exterior a sweet crunch.
+Next time you need a sweet treat, reach for this coconut macaroon recipe!
+Traditionally called Fraser Bell cookies and a close cousin to meringues, these crisp coconut macaroons are just as pretty as they are delicious.
+Egg whites give the macaroons their airy texture and a pillowy center; toasted coconut lends the exterior a sweet crunch.

 - 2 large egg whites